telereso/backstage-plugins/plugins/custom-entities-backend/README.md

 use `bucket`, `folder` and `name` to customize how the file is stored in the bucket

 _Other providers will be introduced in the future, most likely will include database integration_

-#### allowGuest
-Meant for local development only if the backstage only allow guest users, in production should be disabled

 ### Read Entities